CathalD/BlueCarbon_Eelgrass_Workshop/04_Data_Interpretation/README.md

 tended to be the high-carbon ones, while low-carbon profiles were dominated by planktonic and macroalgal material.

+Our worked example shows both behaviours: the marsh cores decline steadily with depth, while eelgrass core `WWF-01-E` carries a **buried organic layer at 10–20 cm** where bulk density dips and carbon rises again.
+A core like that is not an error to be smoothed away — it is a depositional signal, and averaging it out of your profile discards real information.

 The practical consequence: **extrapolating a whole-core stock from a shallow core is unreliable**, which is exactly why the field guide insists on coring to the depth of refusal ([Section 3](../03_Field_Methods/)).
 Plot your own depth profiles before assuming any trend —